dynamohuang/amazon-scrapy/README.md

 ## done
 1. Scrapy  the category of level 1 from https://www.amazon.com/Best-Sellers/zgbs/ and store in mysql
-2. Scrapy the asin in the best seller asin from https://www.amazon.com/Best-Sellers/zgbs/ and store in mysql（to optimize）
+2. Scrapy the asin in the best seller asin from https://www.amazon.com/Best-Sellers/zgbs/ and store in mysql

 ## documents